 Learn about Iceland's herring era in Siglufjördur, and visit locals in Hrisey

 By morning, we reach the fjord town of Siglufjörður, once the hub of the global herring industry, which is now enjoying a rebirth in popularity.
 Our first stop is the award-winning Herring Era Museum, located on the town’s vibrant harbor front.
 Here, you'll have time to wander the multiple exhibits illustrating the fascinating history of this important industry before watching a live herring salting demonstration!
 This offers a unique insight into a practice that helped define this region and its inhabitants — it is yet another view of the multifaceted culture of the region.
 We will also check out Hrísey, the second largest island of Iceland that is also sparsely inhabited — and meet some of the 153 people that call the island home when we pay a visit to a local family.
 Keep your eyes peeled for whales today as you sail toward Akureyri.

-After, we continue on to Skjálfandi Bay and Húsavík.
-Often called the “whale-watching capital” of Iceland, this town’s offshore waters are home to 15 different whale species, as well as dolphins and 30 varieties of birds.
-Make sure your camera batteries are charged for today’s excursion as we set off on rigid inflatable boats (RIBs) to spot some of the world’s largest animals: whales.
+In the afternoon, you’ll head to Húsavík harbor.
+This town’s offshore waters are home to 15 different whale species, as well as dolphins and 30 varieties of birds.
+Make sure your camera is charged for today’s excursion as we set off on rigid inflatable boats (RIBs) in search of some of the world’s largest animals: Whales.
 We’ll also pass the island of Lundey, where we’ll have the opportunity to spot thousands of northern seabirds from puffins and black guillemots to fulmars and arctic terns.

 The outdoor splendor of Seyðisfjörður and the Skálanes Nature Reserve